Get all vaccines on time.

 - had a blood transfusion or received other blood products within the past 12 months;

-- had a drop in platelets, the blood cells that help prevent bleeding, after getting a previous dose of MMR vaccine without another cause being identified;
+- had a drop in platelets, the blood cells that help prevent bleeding, after getting a previous dose of MMR or MMRV vaccine without another cause being identified;

 - has active untreated tuberculosis; or

 There is no need to delay getting immunized because of a cold or other mild illness.
 However, if you have concerns speak with your health care provider.

 Measles, mumps, rubella and varicella are diseases caused by viruses.
 The viruses are easily spread through the air when an infected person coughs or sneezes.
 You can become infected when you breathe in air or touch a surface contaminated with virus.
 The viruses can be spread through contact with an infected person’s saliva such as by sharing food, drinks or cigarettes, or by kissing.
 Varicella can also be spread by contact with fluid from the varicella blisters.